suhane79jaya/IBM-HR-Employees-Attrition-Analysis/README.md

       83.9% employees stayed
       16.1% employees left
    2. Find Average of Tenure
       Average tenure: The average tenure measures the average number of years an employee stays with the company before leaving.
 It can provide insight into             workforce stability and employee satisfaction within the organization.The average tenure of employees before they decided to leave was 7.01 years.
 With this       average tenure, it can be concluded that many employees feel comfortable and have been with the company for a long time.

       Attrition may be higher in the 28–35 age group (career transition phase) Sales department might show higher attrition due to target pressure Gender-based attrition patterns can be analyzed further

-7. Recommandations
+**7. Recommandations**
    Attrition reduction strategies should focus on low-salary employees, high-overtime roles, and the Sales department.
 Targeted interventions such as compensation restructuring, workload management, and structured career progression can significantly lower the 16.1% attrition rate.

 🔹 1.
 Improve Compensation for Low Salary Employees